CutieAshlynn/CensorCell/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a Bug or a Issue
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Please describe the Bug or Issues your having with as much detail as possible.

 **To Reproduce**
 Steps to reproduce the behavior: